cocode/TrekBASIC/documentation/task_list.md

   - Use `copy.deepcopy()` and modify attributes
 - Files affected: `basic_parsing.py` lines ~230 and ~280

-### Support more built-in functions: LOG10.
-We can now add more functions easily in basic_functions.py
+### Support more built-in functions
-Do this on an as-needed basis, don't just throw everything in.
+fir example: LOG10.
+We can now add more functions easily in basic_functions.py Do this on an as-needed basis, don't just throw everything in.

 ### Warn on Exit if Edited
 Now that we can add/replace lines in the shell, we should warn before exiting, if the program was modified.

+### Done
-### Support "OPTION BASE"
+Support "OPTION BASE"
 Add OPTION BASE statement to set the starting index of array variables as either 0 or 1 Found in GWBASIC

 ### Refactor Program
 Convert the list[ProgramLine] to a "Program" class.
+Done.

+### Fix This
 COMMAND ^DTraceback (most recent call last):
   File "/Users/tomhill/PycharmProjects/TrekBasic/basic_interpreter.py", line 152, in run_program
     execution_function(self, s)